 Notes: Adjusted models controlled for age, sex, race/ethnicity, education, employment status, body mass index (BMI), diabetes, hypertension, smoking status, depressive symptoms, and data collection survey month.
 Significant associations are bolded.
-95% CI = 95% confidence intervals; HR = hazard ratios.

-The current study is one of the few studies that examined the association between multidimensional sleep health and mortality [but see Refs.
-47, 18, and 48 for studies on older adults].
-Further, our work based on longitudinal sleep data provides novel insights into how changes in sleep health over the course of aging are associated with mortality.
-First, we examined the associations between baseline sleep health problems and mortality (ie, all-cause and heart disease mortality).
+95% CI = 95% confidence intervals; HR = hazard ratios examined the associations between baseline sleep health problems and mortality (ie, all-cause and heart disease mortality).
 In these models, sleep health problems had a meaningful effect size, comparable to the well-known risk factors for mortality.
 For example, the estimated risk of all-cause mortality associated with one-unit greater number of sleep health problems at baseline (12% higher risk) was larger than being 1 year older (9% higher risk).
-In other words, the difference between having the least optimal sleep health (5 problems) and having the most optimal sleep health (0 problem) was similar to being nearly 7 years older (12% $\div 9\% \times 5$ units).
+In other words, the difference between having the least optimal sleep health (5 problems) and having the most optimal sleep health (0 problem) was similar to being nearly 7 years older (12% \div 9% × 5 units).
 Second, our change models allowed us to gauge the importance of within-person long-term changes in sleep health versus baseline sleep health for mortality.
 Our results showed that observing changes in sleep health over time may provide more information on one's mortality risk across all causes and for heart disease specific ones, compared to just onetime measurement of baseline sleep health.
 Each reduction in sleep health problems over time was associated with a 26% decreased risk of all-cause mortality, which can also translate into up to a 130% decrease in mortality risk (if reductions across all 5 sleep health problems).
 Considering that sleep problems often co-occur, improving sleep health in one dimension may bring a synergistic effect, such that improving regularity in sleep may accompany efficiency and satisfaction in sleep, each of which contributes to reducing mortality risk.